cyclus/cyclus.github.com/source/basics/dependencies_windows.rst

     * If space is restricted, you may be more selective about packages.
 When selecting packages, choose the default action for ALL packages.
-Then, search for and select install for specific packages that cyclus and its dependencies rely on : svn, gcc, g++, g77, cmake, make, lapack, libxml2, libidn.
+Then, search for and select install for specific packages that cyclus and its dependencies rely on : gcc, g++, g77, cmake, make, lapack, libxml2, libidn.

   #.
 This will take some time to install

   #.
-When installed, check that these were installed correctly by using the 'which' command.
+When installed, check that these were installed correctly by using the
+     'which' command.
 A path will be returned if the package is found.
 If not, rerun Cygwin's setup.exe and install just the packages that are not found.

-     * To check for svn, open a Cygwin terminal and type 'which svn'.
+     * To check for gcc, open a Cygwin terminal and type `which gcc`
-     * To check for gcc, open a Cygwin terminal and type 'which gcc'
+     * To check for g++, open a Cygwin terminal and type `which g++`
      * etc.

 Boost